bitnissen/dociql/README.md

 ## Bitnissen's additions

+This fork adds:
-This fork adds support for Subscriptions.
+- Support for Subscriptions.
 The support is currently a very crude hack, so it ought to be improved ;-)
+- Uses punycode-lib for htmlId's (hashbangs).
+This ensures "🎟 bingo" and "💥 bingo" results in different element IDs.

 ---